Popmotion/popmotion/docs/api/action/README.md

 - `start`: Start an action.
 Fires any set `onStart` callbacks.
 - `stop`: Stop an action.
 Fires `onStop` callback.
 - `get`: Get the current value.
+- `setVelocityWindow`: Sets the duration of a window to average over for for velocity calculation, in milliseconds.
 - `getVelocity`: Get the action's current velocity, in units per second.
 - `getBeforeTransform`: Returns the current value, without passing through `transform` if a `transform` function is defined.
 - `complete`: Stop an action and mark as complete.
 Fires `onStop` and `onComplete` callbacks.